 - To retry a command if its data source is intermittent or unavailable, enter the number of retries to attempt and how many seconds to wait between attempts.

-- Under Error conditions , choose when to ignore an error, such as when creating a remote directory that already exists.
+- Under Error conditions , select any errors to ignore, such as when creating a folder that already exists.

 - Click Save.